fabric8io/ipaas-quickstarts/quickstart/karaf/cxf-rest/README.md

 It is assumed a running Kubernetes platform is already running.
 If not you can find details how to [get started](http://fabric8.io/guide/getStarted/index.html).

-The example must be built first using
+The example can be built and deployed using a single goal:

-    mvn clean install docker:build

-Then the example can be deployed using:

-    mvn fabric8:json fabric8:apply
+    mvn -Pf8-local-deploy

 When the example runs in fabric8, you can use the OpenShift client tool to inspect the status